Joseph-Essa/Bounded-Buffer-Project/README.md

 - Interactive Piano with Equlizer for frequency range
 - Interactive Guitar
 ---
-### Demos
----
-- Open audio file
-- Real Time Plotting for music file
-- Spectrogram for Real Time plotting
-- Real Time Equlizer for 3 instrument with frequency range and Spectrogram

 ---
 -Interactive Drum with Equlizer for frequency range:-
 ---